How Insurance Brokers Can Use LinkedIn to Build Their Book of Business

 For example, they could search for the terms “chief financial officer.”
-The results will display a list of members that include everyone with the specific phrase “chief financial officer” in their profile.
+The results will display a list of members that include everyone with the specific phrase “chief financial officer” in their profile, especially in their LinkedIn headline.
 On the other hand, when you search for chief financial officer without the quotation marks the results show profiles that include each word.

 For instance, recently I performed a search for chief financial officer and was given more than 1.7 million results.
 When I searched for “chief financial officer” with the quotation marks I received roughly 320,000 results.
 Then I refined the search one more level and searched for “chief financial officer” in San Francisco.
 This provided a much more manageable list of 8,947.

 Teach your brokers this method to produce more targeted results.
 There are many other search strings they can use to narrow the results even more.